azgs-geomapmaker/geomapmaker/README.md

-Symbol text NOT NULL -- This will have to be handled in a special way, see "special considerations section" DataSourceID text REFERENCES DataSources(DataSources_ID) NOT NULL Notes text
+Symbol text NOT NULL -- This will have to be handled in a special way, see "special considerations section" DataSourceID text REFERENCES DataSources(DataSources_ID) NOT NULL Notes text geom geometry -- line only (multi-line not allowed), other checks constraints may be appropriate, see special considerations
 ````

 #### Description Of Map Units